Revista de Mediación

 This article describes mediation in cases of International Parental Kidnapping (IPK) in the context of Hague Convention on Civil Aspects of International Child Abduction adjudication processes.
 The Hague Conference on International Private Law (HccH), in cooperation with signatory States’ Central Authorities, has determined that mediation is a suitable solution for complex, multi-systemic, multi-level interventions.
 Notwithstanding this advancement, the article highlights the fledgling methodological status of IPK mediation research.
 The article evaluates two Reunite International empirical studies of the effectiveness of Hague Abduction Convention mediation and, more broadly, describes the limitations of empirically-based mediation study methodologies.
 Paths forward for future research are proposed and the pivotal role of social workers in developing evidence-based IPK mediation praxis is noted.

-By Tina Johnson, Elena Quintana, David Kelly, Cheryl Graves, Ora Schub, Peter Newman y Carmen Casas
+By Tina Johnson, Elena Quintana, David Kelly, Cheryl Graves, Ora Schub, Peter Newman and Carmen Casas

 Being young and living in economically depressed communities are the greatest risk of becoming victims of violent crime: a national survey of children between the ages 10 to 16 revealed that more than half had been victims of violence.
 At the same time, a study by the National Council on Crime and Delinquency found that the most important factor in predicting criminal behavior on the part of teenagers was whether they had been victims of crime.